Top 45 SQL Coding Interview Questions and Answers (with Tips)

 WHERE d.department_name = 'Interns';

 Pro Tip: Questions around delete queries are frequently asked in SQL interviews.
-Preparing coding problems related to the DELETE query in SQL can help you better answer such SQL coding job interview questions.
+Preparing coding problems related to the DELETE query in SQL can help you better answer such SQL coding interview questions.

-Q25.
+Q24.
 How can we calculate the total salary expense for each department?

 SELECT d.department_name, SUM(e.salary) AS total_salary